ietf-wg-nfsv4/security/draft-dnoveck-nfsv4-security.md

-* When RPCSEC_GSS is used, the mutual authentication of the server and client principal provides assurance the server is not an imposter.
+* When RPCSEC_GSS is used, the mutual authentication of the server and client principal provides assurance the server is not an impostor.

-* When AUTH_SYS or AUTH_NONE is used, the mutual authentication of client and server peers provides assurance the server is not an imposter.
+* When AUTH_SYS or AUTH_NONE is used, the mutual authentication of client and server peers provides assurance the server is not an impostor.

-Despite this protection, it is possible that an attacker, through a operating system vulnerability unrelated to NFSv4, or the installation of malware, could effectively control the server peer and act as an imposter server would, effectively undercutting the authentication of the server.
+Despite this protection, it is possible that an attacker, through a operating system vulnerability unrelated to NFSv4, or the installation of malware, could effectively control the server peer and act as an impostor server would, effectively undercutting the authentication of the server.

 The above possibility makes it necessary, that those deploying